Faculty & Staff Movement Break Challenge

 The Move UBC Movement Break Challenge is an engaging and inclusive way to break up stationary time for Faculty and Staff!
 Small changes can have a big impact when it comes to reducing sedentary (or stationary) behaviour and increasing physical activity.
 This challenge invites you to integrate more movement into your day, any way you can, to increase your faculty/department/unit’s total movement breaks and impact!
 The best part?
 There are some great prizes and its free to participate!
 Let’s get our campus community moving more.

-Congratulations to all who participated in the 2024 Movement Break Challenge.
-Together, 920 movement breaks were reported by 31 individual’s from 17 different units/departments on campus, impacting 5311 people throughout the month of February.
+Congratulations to all who participated in last year’s 2025 Movement Break Challenge.
+Together, 287 movement breaks were reported by 21 individual’s from 11 units/departments, resulting in 4088 engagements throughout the month of February.

 How it works